-The Principal will advise the complainant of how to escalate their complaint should they remain dissatisfied with the outcome of Stage 2.
+The Principal will advise the complainant of how to respond if they believe their complaint has not been handled in line with the stage 2 complaint procedures.

-If the complaint is about the Principal or a member of the governing body (including the Chair or Vice-Chair), a suitably skilled governor will be appointed to complete all the actions at Stage 2.
+If the complaint is about the Principal or a member of the local governing board (including the Chair or Vice-Chair), a suitably skilled member of the local governing board or trust director will be appointed to complete all the actions at Stage 2.

-Complaints about the Principal should be addressed to Marjorie Bannister, the Chair of Governors, via the school office and complaints about a member of the governing body must be made to the Clerk, via the school office.
+Complaints about the Principal should be addressed to the Chair of the local governing board, via the school office and complaints about a member of the local governing board must be made to the Clerk, via the school office.